-With its vibrant street art, locavore restaurants and incredible architecture, Stavanger is a small city that punches well above its weight when it comes to culture.
+With its vibrant street art, incredible architecture, and restaurants which show their passion for locally-sourced food, Stavanger is a small city that punches well above its weight when it comes to culture.

 In partnership with

 Facing the North Sea, Stavanger’s inhabitants have been proud travellers since the days of the Vikings.
 And, since the discovery of North Sea oil, it has become a hub for the industry and a magnet for people from across the world.

 When you’re not discovering the beauty of the fjords on a hike or cruise, it’s worth taking some downtime in the city to discover everything it has to offer.

 Viking heritage is strong along the west coast of Norway, especially in the fjords.
 Just north of Stavanger is the town of Haugesund, which was once home of the Viking Kings.
 Anyone who held the nearby Karmsundet strait, by the island of Karmøy, held all the power.
 In Viking times it was known as Nordvegen (the way to the north), giving Norway its name as we know it today.

 Although there were lots of Viking kings, the most powerful lived beside the strait in the Avaldnes settlement.
 Today you can visit a reconstruction of the village on the island of Bukkøy, just ten minutes walk from St Olav’s Church.
 Take a guided tour and learn about the history, check out the excavations or just wander in and out of the buildings which show how people would have lived.